 Dark green, flat leaves with strong stems.
 Use leaves for garnishes, salads, and cooking.
 For highest yields, provide ample water and fertility.
 Loaded with vitamins, nutrients and anti-oxidants, parsley is a bitter, aromatic, and diuretic herb that stimulates the digestive process.
 Packet contains ~ 100 seeds

 The leaves and roots are used as an effective aphrodisiac and sedative.
 It is officially in the Indian Pharmacopoeia.
 It is popularly known as Indian Ginseng.
 It gives vitality and vigor and helps in building greater endurance.
 It has also been used in diseases such as rheumatism, leprosy and arthritis.
-SKU Number: 120
+SKU: 120

 This seasoning herb is an annual plant, which grows very rapidly in mild climates.